Lionsberg/lionsberg-wiki/README.md

 - [[Jordan Nicholas Sukut]] is the founder and architect of Lionsberg and the [[New Vision and Plan]].
 - [[Beyond The Meta Crisis - A Blueprint for a Better Future]] offers the most user friendly and accessible outline to New Vision and Plan currently available.
-- [[The Lionsberg Book of Quotes]] is a book of words spoken about the same vision and Goal
+- [[The Lionsberg Book of Quotes]] is a book of words spoken about the same Vision and Goal
+- [[The Lionsberg Book of Meditations]] is a book of thoughts worth thinking
 - [[Above The Chaos]] is Jordan's blog and a place to find some narrative content.
 - [[The Lionsberg Meta Guide]] is the most comprehensive overview of the entire [[Lionsberg System]].
 - [[Jordan's Guide to Lionsberg]] is another starting point.